-Centres must consult the relevant awarding body's specification to obtain the date for the issuing of tasks.
+Centres must consult the relevant awarding body's specification and/or website to obtain the date for the issuing of tasks.
 Awarding bodies issue tasks well in advance to allow time for planning, resourcing and teaching in centres.

 What action should be taken if the wrong task is given to candidates?